-First things first: map out what you can afford now, well ahead of time.
+First things first: map out what you can afford, well ahead of time.
 Then you’ve got a budget to work with and lots of time to plan.

-Everyone’s relationship with money is different, so it’s important to budget in a way that works for you.
-Whether that’s setting one big budget and tracking what you have left to spend as you get closer to Christmas, or getting detailed with lots of smaller budgets like groceries and gifts, just pick your targets and get started.
+Everyone’s relationship with money is different, so budget in a way that works for you.
+It could be setting one big budget and tracking what’s left to spend as Christmas gets closer – or making lots of smaller budgets for groceries and gifts.

 4. Be mindful of splitting your Christmas expenses across different accounts